resource-watch/slate/source/includes/api/_user_management.md

 Keep in mind that, depending on the `origin` application you specify, different Twitter, Facebook or Google applications will be used.
 Also, not all `origin` applications support all 3 providers.

-### 3rd party authentication using Twitter

-- GET `<BASE API URL>/auth/twitter` - Starts authentication using the configured Twitter settings
-- GET `<BASE API URL>/auth/twitter/callback` - Callback used once Twitter auth is done

 ### 3rd party authentication using Google

 - GET `<BASE API URL>/auth/google` - Starts authentication using the configured Google settings
-- GET `<BASE API URL>/auth/google/callback` - Callback used once Google auth is done
 - GET `<BASE API URL>/auth/google/token?access_token=<Google token>` - Endpoint that expects the Google token used by the API to validate the user session.
 It

 ### 3rd party authentication using Facebook

 - GET `<BASE API URL>/auth/facebook` - Starts authentication using the configured Facebook settings
-- GET `<BASE API URL>/auth/facebook/callback` - Callback used once Facebook auth is done
 - GET `<BASE API URL>/auth/facebook/token?access_token=<Facebook token>` - Endpoint that expects the Facebook token used by the API to validate the user session.

 ### 3rd party authentication using Apple

 - GET `<BASE API URL>/auth/apple` - Starts authentication using the configured Apple settings
-- POST `<BASE API URL>/auth/apple/callback` - Callback used once Apple auth is done
 - GET `<BASE API URL>/auth/apple/token?access_token=<Apple JSON Web Token>` - Endpoint that expects the Apple JSON Web Token obtained by the user while authenticating using another application.
 It validates that token using Apple's services, and if valid, creates/updates the user's RW API account.
 It returns a RW API JSON Web Token.

+### Common authorization callback

+All forms of 3rd party login return to the same endpoint:

+- POST `<BASE API URL>/auth/authorization-code/callback`

 ## Registration